lsoft/Proxy/README.md

 ```

 and use it instead of Class1ThatNeedToBeProxied.
+For example usage (in Ninject scope, or not) please refer to 2 demo projects.

+## Payload

+Default payload stores a class name, method name, start time, execution time span, and execution exception if raised.
+Also default payload combines profiling events in stack order for each execution thread.